Benchmarking (hobby)

 Benchmarking, also known as benchmark hunting, is a hobby activity in which participants find benchmarks (also known as survey markers or geodetic control points).
-The term "bench mark" is used only to refer to survey markers that designate a certain elevation, but hobbyists often use the term benchmarks to include triangulation stations or other reference marks.
-They typically then log their finds online.
-Like geocaching, the activity has become popular since 1995, propelled by the availability of on-line data on the location of survey marks (with directions for finding them) and by the rise of hobbyist-oriented websites.
+The term "benchmark" is used only to refer to survey markers that designate a certain elevation, but hobbyists often use the term benchmarks to include triangulation stations or other reference marks.
+Like geocaching, the activity has become popular since 1995, propelled by the availability of online data on the location of survey marks (with directions for finding them) and by the rise of hobbyist-oriented websites.

 History

 Many survey markers in the U.S. were set over 100 years ago.
 There was a surge in creating these marks in the U.S. from about 1930 to 1955, in conjunction with the expansion of map-making activities across the country.

 Sources of data on U.S. marks

-In the U.S., about 740,000 benchmarks with the most precise elevations or coordinates (but only a small fraction of the existing survey marks) are listed in a database maintained by the National Geodetic Survey (NGS) and accessible online.
-The majority of marks set by the U.S. Geological Survey (USGS), the Forest Service, the Corps of Engineers, cities, and states, and local authorities.
+In the U.S., about 740,000 benchmarks with precise elevations or coordinates (but only a small fraction of the existing survey marks) are listed in a database maintained by the National Geodetic Survey (NGS) and accessible online.
+The majority of marks are set by the United States Geological Survey (USGS), the United States Forest Service, the United States Army Corps of Engineers, cities, states, and local authorities.
 Cadastral (land survey) marks are usually not measured for the geodetic database.
-The database used by Geocaching.com, the hobbyist website for U.S. benchmark hunters, is only a "snapshot" of the marks that the NGS had documented by the year 2000, and has not been updated since then.

-Each NGS-listed mark has a permanent identifier (PID), a six-character code that can be used to call up data about that mark.
-Using a form for an internet query like this, the PID for the mark can be entered and a data sheet for the mark viewed.
-A datasheet obtained through such a query looks like this.
-There is also a website which uses Google Maps to show the locations (and PIDs) of marks in each individual state of the U.S. Specialized hobbyist websites (like Geocaching.com) FAQ and its Benchmark Hunting forum can provide more information.
+Each NGS-listed mark has a permanent identifier (PID), a six-character code that can be used to call up data about that mark on the National Geodetic Survey website.
+Other websites offer maps of the locations (and PIDs) of marks in each individual state of the U.S. Until 2023, Geocaching.com had a section of its site devoted to benchmarking.

-Some of these marks have precise "adjusted" coordinates (latitude and longitude).
-The adjusted coordinates are precise to sub-centimeter accuracy, while others, typically true elevation Bench Marks, have only coordinates scaled from a map.
-Scaled coordinates, by contrast, were read from a topographic map, rather than being surveyed.
-Many are accurate to 100 feet but some are as much as 3,000 or 4,000 feet distant from the mark to which they refer, rendering a handheld GPS unit of little use in locating them.
-Most marks have clear "to-reach" descriptions, but some lack complete descriptions, or changes in the surrounding buildings, roads, or terrain over decades make the descriptions obsolete.
-Marks may have been removed by construction or buried.
+Some of these marks have precise coordinates, including latitude and longitude, that are accurate to 1 mm precision.
+Others, typically true elevation benchmarks, have only coordinates that have been scaled from a map.
+Scaled coordinates, unlike surveyed ones, were read from a topographic map.
+While many are accurate to within 100 ft, some are located as far as 3000-4000 ft away from the mark they refer to.
+This makes it difficult to locate them using a handheld GPS unit.
+Most marks have clear descriptions for how to reach them, but some lack complete descriptions.
+Additionally, changes in the surrounding buildings, roads, or terrain over decades may make the descriptions obsolete, as some marks have been removed due to construction or buried over time.